bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-05-26-three-colours-white.md

+---
+layout: post
+title: Three Colours - White
+published: true
+date: 2023-05-26
+readtime: true
+categories: ['THE THREE COLOURS TRILOGY']
+tags: [Drama, Comedy]
+metadata: 'France-Switzerland-Poland 1993, 91 mins<br> Director: Krzysztof Kieślowski'
+pdf: '2023-05-26-three-colours-white.pdf'
+---

 **Kieślowski on ‘Three Colours: White’**

 **Berlin: 15 February.** _White_ premieres in the festival, and turns out to be the trilogy’s scherzo: a black comedy about an unconsummated Polish-French marriage, a messy divorce and a problematic sexual-emotional reunion.
 The storyline intersects only very briefly with that of _Blue_ (we now see that it was Zbigniew Zamachowski and Julie Delpy’s divorce hearing that Juliette Binoche nearly barged into when she went to the Paris courthouse to look for her late husband’s mistress), but both films climax with extremely emotive love scenes in which the protagonists overcome their mindsets and surrender to their hearts.
 The humour springs less from the tribulations of the central couple than from the accompanying picture of Poland in the 90s: a country of swindlers, strong-arm men and criminals where it is possible to buy anything at all, including a fresh Russian corpse.

 _Why a trilogy?
 Why isn’t one film enough?_